shayzimm/T3A2-A-Full-Stack-Project-Part-A-/project management/project_timeline.md

 - **Frontend**:
   - Perform final testing in the production environment.
-  - Finalize the README with details about the frontend setup and deployment.
+  - Finalise the README with details about the frontend setup and deployment.
 - **Backend**:
   - Deploy the application to a cloud hosting service.
   - Ensure backend services are fully operational in production.
-  - Finalize the README with backend setup, API documentation, and deployment details.
+  - Finalise the README with backend setup, API documentation, and deployment details.
 - **Priority**: High

 ## Continuous Tasks